andrei021/Energy-Distribution-System/README.md

 renewed contracts at the end of the month.

-The simulation ends when all distributors/consumers run out of money or after a number of rounds that is given.
+The simulation ends when all distributors/consumers run out of money or after a number given of rounds run their course.

 # Usage of packages and classes
 ## Package fileio